dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

 For an example of this,
 see the implementation of [`package:cupertino_http`][].

-Point 3 means that directly calling some Apple APIs using the generated Dart bindings may be thread unsafe.
+The third point means that directly calling some Apple APIs using the generated Dart bindings might be thread unsafe.
-This could crash your app, or do other unpredicable things.
+This could crash your app, or cause other unpredictable behavior.
 You can work around this limitation by writing some Objective-C code that dispatches your call to the main thread.
 For more information, see the [Objective-C dispatch documentaion][].

-Regarding point 4,
+Regarding the last point,
-although Dart isolates can switch threads, they are only ever run on one thread at a time.
+although Dart isolates can switch threads, they only ever run on one thread at a time.
-So the API you are interacting with doesn't necessarily have to be thread safe, as long as it is not thread hostile, and doesn't have constraints about which thread it is called from.
+So, the API you are interacting with doesn't necessarily have to be thread safe, as long as it is not thread hostile, and doesn't have constraints about which thread it's called from.

 You can safely interact with Objective-C code, as long as you keep these limitations in mind.